 Becky Roberts, PT, DPT

-Bio: Becky is originally from Albuquerque, NM but moved to Chicago after high school and spent the better part of 12 years living in Chicago.
+Becky (She/Her) is originally from Albuquerque, NM but moved to Chicago, Il after high school for 12 years.
 Becky spent her time in Chicago attending college, working in risk management for a law firm, traveling the world, and playing rugby.
 Through rugby, Becky grew a love for physical therapy and decided to switch her career path.

 Becky attended Washington University in St. Louis, where she earned her Doctorate in Physical Therapy in 2017.
-Since graduation, Becky worked as a travelling physical therapist, serving offices and patients across the United States.
-Becky also volunteered in Ethiopia for 5 weeks, to assist in delivering master's level physical therapy education to students at Mekele University.
+Becky also studied pelvic floor rehabilitation through the Hermann and Wallace Pelvic Rehabilitation Institute.
+Since graduation, Becky worked as a traveling physical therapist, serving offices and patients across the United States.
+Becky also volunteered in Ethiopia for 5 weeks, to assist in delivering master’s level physical therapy education to students at Mekele University.
 Becky moved to Kona in June 2019 to join the Therapydia team in delivering quality care to the residents of the Big Island.

-Education: B.A. in Politics from Lake Forest College (2006), Doctor of Physical Therapy from Washington University in St.Louis (2017)
+B.A. in Politics from Lake Forest College (2006), Doctor of Physical Therapy from Washington University in St.Louis (2017), Hermann & Wallace Pelvic Rehabilitation Institute (Level 1, Level 2A)

 Tyler Patrick is so professional and knowledgeable.
 I had great success rehabing a bad shoulder!
 I appreciate his insight and wisdom!